abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 ![Db migrations account](/assets/images/articles/7_db_migrations_account.png)

-Finnaly, we can check `account` table in the database:
+Finally, we can check `account` table in the database:

 ![DB scheme account](/assets/images/articles/7_db_scheme_account.png)

 ### Add column

-At some point we relised that would be great also to know an email of the account.
+At some point we realised that would be great also to know an email of the account.
 We can just add this new field to the model:

 ```clojure
  {:account [[:id :serial {:primary-key true}]